 Mountain spirits and Southern Gothic darkness in the Blue Ridge.
-Asheville's 13 haunted stops.
-3 free, self-guided.
+Asheville's route includes 12 documented stops.
+5 free, self-guided.

 Edwin Wiley Grove opened his mountain resort on July 12, 1913, with acting Secretary of State William Jennings Bryan delivering the keynote address.
 B...